Nesper94/Metabiome/documentation/source/tutorial.rst

 -------------------

-Now, consider that you want to predict through marker-based methods, the taxonomic identity and relative abundance of your metagenomic samples.To do so, you can run the :code:`metaphlan3` command.
+Now, consider that you want to predict through marker-based methods, the taxonomic identity and relative abundance of your metagenomic samples.
+To do so, you can run the :code:`metaphlan3` command.
 First, you will have to download our demo database located here `metaphlan3_db <https://drive.google.com/drive/folders/1xNzSYTjSYlfycDsSC6_QM47y9Yid9Oe5?usp=sharing>`_.
-After downloading the database, we can perform the taxonomic profiling of the viral communities from the metagenomic samples like so:
+After downloading the database, we can perform the taxonomic profiling of the viral communities from the metagenomic samples through MetaPhlAn3 like so:

 .. code-block:: bash